ConnorKolan/Password-manager/README.md

 # Password-manager
 This is a WIP projekt of mine.
+(Currently only in German)